microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Otherwise, the perfusion was performed with the same approach as in the previously described mice experiments.
 After the polymerization of μAngiofil, we excised the mandible and fixated and stored it in 4 % PFA solution at 4 °C.

-Mandibles were then scanned with a SkyScan 1273 (control software version 1.1, Bruker microCT N.V., Kontich, Belgium) (Fig. @fig:5).
+Mandibles were then scanned with a SkyScan 1273 (Fig. @fig:5).
 Imaging parameters included an acceleration voltage of 100 kV, a current of 80 μA, and an isotropic voxel size of 21 μm (panel A) of 9 μm (panels B and C).
 For the visualization shown in panel A, we recorded projection images with a size of 3072 x 1944 pixels over a sample rotation of 360°, acquiring one projection every 0.1°, with 5 projections averaged for noise reduction.
 Each projection image had an exposure time of 225 ms.